Akshint0407/NeuroScan-AI/README.md

 ## 📂 Dataset
 The model was trained on the following datasets:

-- Brain Tumor MRI Dataset
+- Brain Tumor MRI Dataset from kaggle

-- Brain Tumor Classification (MRI)

 ## 🏗️ Model Architecture
 The CNN model consists of: